amohamed11/anecdotalthoughts/content/posts/ThingsILiked2020.md

 [![Thumbnail for The Art of Code video](https://i1.ytimg.com/vi/6avJHaC3C2U/hqdefault.jpg)](https://www.youtube.com/watch?v=6avJHaC3C2U)

-Like most programmers, I think of coding only for the sake productivity.
-Whether it be work, school, or side projects, they are done for an external reason.
-Dylan Beattie instead explores coding as an art form and provides examples of wild things that people have created in their free-time.
-My favorite example was the Quine Relay, a program that generates a program in different programming language which itself does the same for a cycle that cover 128 programming languages.
+Like most programmers, I think of coding only in the context of productivity.
+Whether it be work, school, or side projects, they are done for an external benefit or to solve a problem.
+Dylan Beattie instead explores coding as an art medium.
+He goes through many examples of the wild things that people have created.
+My favorite being the Quine Relay, a program that generates a program in different programming language which itself does the same for a continuous cycle that cover 128 programming languages.
 This talk is just non-stop mind-blowing demonstrations of human creativity in this tech era.

 ### Clean Code - Uncle Bob